Take MOT tester annual training and assessments

 You can use a template from DVSA to record it.

-Take the annual assessment
+Book and take the annual assessment

 You have to pass an online MOT annual assessment to keep your testing status.
 You can take this at: